Kinship Supports Intervention

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study examined the impact of the Kinship Supports Intervention implemented in 16 children services agencies in Ohio.
-Two sets of analyses were conducted, each comparing the Kinship Supports Intervention group to one of two separate comparison groups: 1) children placed in nonrelative foster care in 16 comparison counties or 2) children placed with unlicensed kin in 16 comparison counties which did not implement the Kinship Supports Intervention.
-Measures included re-reports of child maltreatment during and after placement, placement stability, time in placement, re-entry into out-of-home care, and exit type, all based on administrative data from the child welfare system.
-Children who received Kinship Supports Intervention services experienced greater stability, reached permanency more quickly, and were less likely to experience subsequent maltreatment or re-enter care than children placed in nonrelative foster care.
+The purpose of the study was to examine the impact of the Kinship Supports Intervention implemented in 16 children services agencies in Ohio.
+Participants were either in the Kinship Supports Intervention group or one of two separate comparison groups: 1) children placed in nonrelative foster care in 16 comparison counties or 2) children placed with unlicensed kin in 16 comparison counties which did not implement the Kinship Supports Intervention.
+Measures utilized include administrative data from the child welfare system on re-reports of child maltreatment during and after placement, placement stability, time in placement, re-entry into out-of-home care, and exit type.
+Results indicate that children who received Kinship Supports Intervention services experienced greater stability, reached permanency more quickly, and were less likely to experience subsequent maltreatment or re-enter care than children placed in nonrelative foster care.
 Furthermore, children receiving Kinship Supports Intervention services experienced shorter and more stable placements than children placed with kin in comparison counties.
 Limitations include the lack of randomization, county-level differences in data collection, and concerns about generalizability to other states.

-Length of controlled postintervention follow-up: Varied — 18 months for re-reports, 12 months for re-entry.
+Length of controlled postintervention follow-up: 18 months for re-report outcomes, 12 months for re-entry outcomes.

 Additional References